+Intellectual Property related to Internet, e-commerce and digital enterprise found on the Internet.
+WIPO website for SME provides a useful reference source for the relationship between IP, Internet and electronic commerce.
 We can find useful information on how a firm should audit its IP assets relevant to e-commerce, how to protect its IP when designing a website, issues related to Internet domain names and distribution of content on the Internet, the patent issues in e-commerce, IP concerns related to e-commerce international transactions.
+The digital professor website created by Professor Michael Rappa provides course material on managing the digital enterprise that includes several sections and references on IP-related issues.
 E-Commerce often involves selling products and services that are based on IP and its licensing.

 Music, pictures, photos, software, designs, training modules, systems, etc. can all be traded through E-Commerce, in which case, IP is the main component of value in the transaction.
 IP is important because the things of value that are traded on the Internet must be protected, using technological security systems and IP laws, or else they can be stolen or pirated and whole businesses can be destroyed.

 IP makes E-Commerce work.
 The systems that allow the Internet to function - software, networks, designs, chips, routers and switches, the user interface, and so on - are forms of IP and often protected by IP rights.
 Trademarks are an essential part of E-Commerce business, as branding, customer recognition and good will, essential elements of Web-based business, are protected by trademarks and unfair competition law.